 When Philadelphia had a 67% increase in domestic violence murders, including the majority of women who had already called 911 on their partners, Women Against Abuse responded by creating a telephone outreach program to assist 911 domestic violence survivors.
 They also implemented a fast-track entry law program that has moved the numbers of clients from 361 to 855 people last year, which means they more than doubled their legal client load and protected that many more people from domestic violence.

-Women Against Abuse also works with hospital outreach programs to help screening and intervention services in the emergency department and in keeping in contact between those hospitals and domestic violence service providers.
+Women Against Abuse also collaborates with hospital outreach programs to assist with emergency department screening and intervention services, as well as maintaining communication between hospitals and domestic abuse support providers.

-It is easy to see all the good that this organization has done for Pennsylvania and all the survivors that live in the area.
-It would be quite devastating to imagine what the state would look like without Women Against Abuse.
+It is clear how much good this group has done for Pennsylvania and all of the survivors who reside there.
+Imagine what the state would be like if Women Against Abuse didn’t exist.